 Hi, I’m Dr. Rhonda Freeman (clinical neuropsychologist).
 Welcome to Neuroinstincts!
-I created Neuroinstincts to be a place where you can get clarity about toxic or abusive relationship.
-Most survivors who seek out my site were involved with mates on the pathological narcissism spectrum.
-For example, people with narcissistic personality disorder, antisocial personality, malignant narcissism, and psychopathy.
+I created Neuroinstincts for men and women who were involved in toxic or abusive relationships.
+Most who seek out my site were in love with someone on the pathological narcissism spectrum (i.e., narcissistic personality disorder, antisocial personality, malignant narcissism, and psychopathy.)

-I was involved in one of these relationships several years ago.
-And I did nothing more than open my heart to someone I thought was special.
-Like many of you I tried (and I cried) in hopes of making what we had in the beginning resurface.
-But I was fighting a losing battle.
+I was involved in one of these relationships several years ago and it was the most difficult time I’d experienced in my life.
+It changed me.
+I opened my heart to someone I thought was special and unique.
+What I didn’t realize was that I was the only one in the relationship capable of bonding, caring, morality, and kindness.
+Like many of you I tried (and I cried) in hopes of recapturing the humane, attentive, generous person I fell in love with.
+But he was gone and I was fighting a losing battle.

 We all deserve love … real love from someone that cares deeply for us.
 From someone who will not derive comfort from our pain.

-I’m the type that likes to pay it forward and help others.
-I’m sure many of you can relate and may have a similar style.
-My trauma was the impetus to create neuroinstincts.
+I like paying it forward and helping others; I’m sure many of you can relate to that feeling.
+My trauma was the impetus to create Neuroinstincts.
 I want to share this site with you and give you the knowledge I gained partially through my relationship, however mostly through my professional experience as a neuropsychologist.

 My hope is to empower survivors of emotional, psychological, sexual, and physical abuse and expand their understanding of the dynamics behind many toxic relationships.
 Sometimes, I will approach things from a neuroscience angle.
-And if that’s alright with you and you enjoy learning about the brain, then you’re definitely my kind of person!
+And if that approach sits right with you and you enjoy learning about the brain, then you’re definitely my kind of person!